-Section 3-6 Student-Athlete Experience Survey
+Section 3.6 Student-Athlete Experience Survey

 During the NCAA championships, the student-athlete experience is paramount.
 NCAA staff and hosts dedicate themselves to planning the best experiences for all involved.
-As part of our commitment to getting better, following the championship, participants will receive a survey to provide feedback on their experience and input on how championships can be improved for future NCAA student-athletes .
+As part of our commitment to getting better, following the championship, participants will receive a survey to provide feedback on their experience and input on how championships can be improved for future NCAA student-athletes.
 Institutional administrators and coaches will receive an email containing a link to the survey and will be asked to forward the survey to student-athletes.
+Additionally, this survey will be accessible via QR code found on the back of NCAA-issued championship credentials.

-However, we understand that sometimes certain circumstances or conditions occurring during the events may require real-time consideration.
-When this is the case, student-athletes may reach out to their site representative or NCAA national office staff onsite.
+We also understand that sometimes certain circumstances or conditions occurring during the events may require realtime consideration.
+When this is the case, student-athletes may reach out to their site representative or NCAA national office staff on-site.